 Is there a reason for us to stay in Afghanistan?
 No there’s not but I’ve been saying that for years.
 Should the military be packing up and going home?
 They are – it is going to take until 2014 and probably well beyond just to retrograde all the equipment and personnel from theater and I doubt there is much they can do to speed the process up.
 Should we stop doing night raids?
 Yes – I’ve been saying that for years too and I don’t care how many phone conversations of panicked Taliban ISAF intercepts or how many senior guys they kill because it doesn’t matter.
 Every month the Taliban spread, every month the number of successful IED strikes goes up, every month more Afghan government officials are assassinated.
 If these are indicators that the night raid tactic is working what are the indicators that it’s not?
 I think the reason we do night raids is because we have a huge, expensive, special operations apparatus that specializes in night raids.
 When you’re a hammer every problem looks like a nail right?

 Breaking News: Ban on full-face veils instituted in Afghanistan may be the only hint of good news I’ve seen from Afghanistan this month.
-Somebody here has developed a serious sense of humor combined with an understanding of irony and fooled the western media with a story that cannot possibly be true.
-If and I can’t see how, but if, the central government tried to force Afghan women out of the Burka the appropriate Immediate Action drill for all foreigners (and especially the women folk) would be to head to the Kabul airport and fly out with the clothes on your back.
+Somebody here has developed a serious sense of humor combined with an understanding of irony and fooled the western media with a fake news story.
+If (and I can’t see how) but if, the central government tried to force Afghan women out of the Burka the appropriate Immediate Action Drill for all foreigners would be to head to the Kabul airport and fly out with the clothes on your back.
 Any attempt to go to ground in a safe house or delay your departure a day or two would be suicidal.
 That’s how disruptive the topic of women and their place in society is in Afghanistan.